krzxroz/krzxroz/README.md

 - 👋 Hi, I’m @krzxroz
 - 👀 I’m interested in getting started
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on iot stuff
+- 💞️ I’m looking to collaborate on iot & ecu stuff
 - 📫 How to reach me ...

 <!---